 Close the list during certain times of the year; or

-Restrict intake by preference.

 A decision to close the waiting list will consider the number of applications, the number of applicants who qualify for a preference, and the ability of the HA to provide assistance in 12 months.
 Decisions to close waiting lists, restrict intake, or open waiting lists will be publicly announced.

 When the waiting list is closed, the HA will not maintain a list of individuals who wish to be notified when the waiting list is re-opened.